lq302/tclap/README.md

 system.
 See the official website here: http://tclap.sourceforge.net/

-At this time the current version is 1.2.2.  _Please raise an issue if a newer version bas been released on sourceforge but not here_.
+At this time the current version is 1.2.2.  _Please raise an issue if a newer version has been released on sourceforge but not here_.

 When adding the submodule, each version will be tagged to correspond with sourceforge releases.
 Check `git tag -l` and `checkout` the corresponding